Lisdexamfetamine use while Breastfeeding

 Summary of Use during Lactation

 Lisdexamfetamine is a prodrug of dextroamphetamine.
 In dosages prescribed for medical indications, some evidence indicates that dextroamphetamine might not affect nursing infants adversely.
 The effect of dextroamphetamine in milk on the neurological development of the infant has not been well studied.
 It is possible that large dosages of dextroamphetamine might interfere with milk production, especially in women whose lactation is not well established.
 Relevant published information was not found as of the revision date on the safety of breastfeeding during amphetamine abuse.
+One expert recommends that amphetamines not be used therapeutically in nursing mothers.

+Maternal Levels.
 Four mothers averaging 5.5 months postpartum (range 3.3 to 10 months)were taking dextroamphetamine in an average dosage of 18 mg daily (range 15 to 45 mg daily in 2 to 4 divided doses) for attention deficit hyperactivity disorder.
 The median milk level was 219 mcg/L (range 66 to 313 mcg/L) which resulted in an infant dosage of 21 mcg/kg (range 11 to 39 mcg/kg) daily or 5.7% (range 4 to 10.6%) of the maternal weight-adjusted dosage.

 Infant Levels.
 Dextroamphetamine blood levels were measured in 3 breastfed infants.
 The mothers of these 3 infants were taking an average of 392 mcg/kg daily of dextroamphetamine.
 Blood levels in 2 infants were 2 and 18 mcg/L, corresponding to 6 and 14% of the maternal plasma level.
 The plasma level of the third infant was <1 mcg/L. The times of blood collection were not stated.